appzmonster/fetch-interceptor/README.md

 [Fluent API](https://en.wikipedia.org/wiki/Fluent_interface) design principle is a good fit for this library because it allows the code to clearly shows the chaining of multiple request interceptors.
 Such clarity helps developer to easily identify the execution sequence of the request interceptors.

-### 2. Non-intrusive Fetch API extension ###
+### 2. Non-intrusive Fetch API Extension ###

 This library does not wrap or modify the working mechanism of [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) but instead chosen an non-intrusive extension approach.
-A new `with ` property is attached to the `window.fetch` and all library code is encapsulated with the `with` property.
+A new `with ` property is attached to the `window.fetch` and all library code is encapsulated inside the `with` function.
 Original Fetch API remains untouched.

 ### 3. 100% Compatibility with Fetch API ###

 If you are already using Fetch API, they will work 100% with or without request interceptors.
-You do not need to forcibly use request interceptor for all Fetch API requests.
+You do not need to forcibly use request interceptor for all your Fetch API requests.
 You are given the freedom to selectively apply request interceptor to selected Fetch API request.
 Due to this compatibility, you can slowly introduce request interceptor in your application without worrying of breaking changes.

+### 4. Class Design of `BaseInterceptor` Allows Constructor Dependency Injection

+You can design your request interceptor to use external dependency object (e.g. logger) and inject these objects to the request interceptor via the constructor.

 ## License